gregordecristoforo/rse-presentations/rse-intro.md

 class: gray-background

-# Research software engineering (RSE) in 10-15 minutes
+# Research software engineering (RSE) at UiT in 10-15 minutes

 .left-column50[
 .fat[1:] The RSE role